ScottTodd/iree/docs/website/docs/reference/bindings/c-api.md

   compiler <-- "Plugin API<br>(static or dynamic linking)" --> plugins
   compiler -.
 "Compiler C API<br>(rigid, versioned)" .-> application
 ```

+### Concepts

+TODO

+* Sessions
+    * Plugins
+* Invocations
+    * Pipelines
+* Sources (inputs), outputs

+### Quickstart

+## Runtime API

+IREE provides a low level C API for its runtime, which can be used directly or
+through higher level APIs and language bindings built on top of it.

+The IREE runtime

+* link into your project with your own toolchain, call functions directly
+* optimized for small binary size, LTO compiler optimization
+* VM
+* HAL drivers and executable loaders

 === "High level API"